Chrome vs Edge: Which Offers Better Features and Security?

 Everyone knows that Google and its services aren’t quite privacy-friendly.
 The sad truth is that this corporation collects tons of customer information, from their browsing habits and likes to location history – all for spreading even more ads.
 Of course, the Chrome browser allows users to adjust some privacy-related settings – but that’s definitely not enough to conclude that your data is safe when using Chrome.

-Also, both browsers offer a private mode option – the Incognito Mode in Chrome and InPrivate in Edge.
+Also, both browsers offer a private browsing window option – the Incognito Modein Chrome and InPrivate in Microsoft Edge.
 However, note that neither is actually private.
-This solution doesn’t prevent third parties, including your Internet service provider (ISP), employer or school administrator, and websites you visit, from monitoring your Internet activities.
+This solution doesn’t prevent third parties, including your Internet service provider (ISP), employer or school administrator, and web pages you visit, from monitoring your Internet activities.

 And what about Chrome vs. Edge security?
 Both provide a basic set of functions to protect users from potential risks.
 They include the following ones: